 This is definitely the answer, but there is more than that.
 An interview is also a good opportunity to assess whether you will be happy with the company’s role and work.

 A work interview happened with a prospective employer and a job applicant has a conversation.
 During the job interview, there is a chance to verify the eligibility, appearance, and general fitness of the applicant to open the employer’s job.
-In parallel, the applicant tries to find out more about the location, assess the employer, and meet your needs and interests.
+In parallel, the applicant tries to find out more about the location, assess the employer, and meet their needs and interests.

 Why are you being interviewed?

-Being invited for an interview is an honor itself.
+Being invited for an interview is an honor in itself.
 This means that the employer is affected by your resume and thinks you are probably eligible for the position.
 Interviews are the next step in the hiring process and for them, it is a chance that you are really suited for the company and the role.

 The best way to think of an interview is as a conversation where you and the employer exchange data for decision-making.
 For an interview, it means learning more about your experience, skillset, and personality.

 As a candidate, the meaning is to find out about the needs of the employer and how you can add value to the group if you want to bring it as part of the team.
-It is also a chance for you to determine whether the role is right for you and the company is a place where you will actually learn to improve.
+It is also a chance for you to determine whether the role is right for you and whether the company is a place where you will actually learn to improve.

 How To Prepare For An Interview

-This is your first interview or your 10th, the key to preparing.
+This is your first interview or your 10th, and the key to preparing.
 It involves talking about your experience and skills and being aware of interview questions.

 Since employers are trying to find something that was not included in your application, like you are a good communicator or natural leader, the questions they want to focus on will focus on these key points.